Constrained Serial Dictatorships can be Fair: Introduction

-The second problem concerns the choice of the scoring vector used as a proxy for agents' valuations over items, which can be seen as somewhat arbitrary (although scores as proxies for utilities are used when using positional scoring rules in voting).
-However, for each specific context, these scores can be estimated by an experiment where subjects are presented with a list of items and whose utilities are elicited.
+These three components (scoring vector, probability over profiles, social welfare functional) allow to associate an expected social welfare with any CSD.
+We define optimal CSDs this way, for various scoring vectors, three social welfare functionals, and various probability distributions.

-The third problem concerns the assignment of agents to positions, i.e., who should be the first picker, the second picker and so on.
-In our setting, this assignment will have no impact on {\em ex ante} social welfare, but it may have some impact on {\em ex post} social welfare.
+For egalitarian social welfare, we provide a simple algorithm which returns an optimal CSD given that one can compute the expected utility obtained by an agent when a CSD is used.
+This algorithm makes it possible to compute an optimal (respectively, close to optimal) CSD when this expected utility is polynomial-time computable (respectively, can be approximately evaluated, e.g., by sampling).
+We also provide a dynamic programming algorithm that computes an optimal CSD for utilitarian, Nash or egalitarian social welfare under a specific condition, which is met when preferences are fully correlated, or when they are fully independent and follow the impartial culture or more generally the Plackett-Luce model.

 Sections~\ref{sec:related} and \ref{sec:model} discuss related work and present our model.
-In Section~\ref{sec:dp}, we show that the optimal sequence can be computed in polynomial time given a mild condition on the distribution over profiles, that is satisfied by full independence, full correlation, and any mixture of these two distributions.
+Section~\ref{sec : computing optimal} presents our algorithms for computing an optimal CSD.
+These algorithms assume the existence of an oracle which can compute or estimate the expected utility of a picker given a CSD.
+Section~\ref{sec : utility agent} designs such oracles under various model assumptions.
 Section~\ref{sec:ic-results} gives results for small values of $n$, and depicts and comments on the evolution of the optimal sequences when all criteria except one are fixed.
-Lastly, in Section~\ref{sec:expe}, we describe our experiment to elicit scores in a practical context and in Section~\ref{sec:AAP} we study the impact of the assignment of agents to positions on {\em ex post} social welfare.